emileond/100-days-of-code/r1-log.md

 ### R1D8
 Studied the Tabs excersise from the Beginnner JS course, took a lot of notes to replicate it tomorrow without watching the class again.
 I also watched a small lesson about BEDMAS.
+### R1D9
+Replicated the tabs lesson from yesterday with not much problem.
+Also studied a bit on flow control, if statements and function returns (truthly, falsy)